podcastjs/podcastjs/posts/templates/customizing-the-template.md

 -->

-Templating in docs4all-ligth is powered by [Mustache](http://mustache.github.io).
+Templating in podcastjs is powered by [Mustache](http://mustache.github.io).
 All of the template views can be found in the `themes/default/` folder.
 Feel free to customize the template as you wish.
 The template structure is as follows: